-With the burgeoning tourist industry in Laos there is a growing need for people who speak good English and communicate well in this language.
-Though the Lao education system is improving with its Lao and English studies, it is not fast enough to meet the demand.
-There is also a growing demand for English language skills by the Non Government Aid organizations.
+In the thriving tourism industry in Laos there is a great need for people who speak English and are able to communicate well in this language.
+Although the Lao education system is improving with its Lao and English studies, a centre like E4E offers extra expertise to accommodate eager and ambitious students to become successful in their objectives.

 Newsletter